FeatureProbe/FeatureProbe/docs/docs/how-to/Server-Side SDKs/rust-sdk.md

 :::

 The event tracking feature can record the actions taken by the user in the application as events.
-Events can be correlated in the switch's metrics.
+Events are related to toggle's metrics.
 For more information about event analysis, please read [Event Analysis](../../tutorials/analysis).
 ```rust
 fp.track("YOUR_CUSTOM_EVENT_NAME", &user, None);
 // Providing a metric value to track